watson-developer-cloud/swift-sdk/README.md

 ## Known Issues

+The release of XCode 12 created issues in both Cocoapods and Carthage preventing the use of these package managers with no current easy fixes.
+Current use of this sdk will only work with Xcode 11.7 and below.
+In the future, we will be dropping support for Cocoapods and Carthage in favor of Swift Package Manager

-There is a known issue with Carthage and XCode 12 that prevents installation of the required dependency Starscream.
-There is already an [issue thread](https://github.com/Carthage/Carthage/issues/3019) up on the Carthage repository with a [workaround script](https://github.com/getsentry/sentry-cocoa/pull/780) that can be run to address the issue.
-Until there is a version released that truly addresses this issue, it is recommended to either use one of the other two package managers or use the workaround script.
+There is a workaround in Carthage to get this sdk to work with XCode 12.
+An [issue thread](https://github.com/Carthage/Carthage/issues/3019) up on the Carthage repository contains a [workaround script](https://github.com/getsentry/sentry-cocoa/pull/780) that can be run to address the issue.
+Until there is a version released that truly addresses this issue, it is recommended to use this sdk with XCode 11.7 or below.

 ## Authentication